max-degterev/bebop/README.md

   sudo npm -g config set loglevel http
   ```

-8. *OPTIONAL:* The onboard Raspberry camera can be made available as V4L2 device by loading a kernel module: `sudo modprobe bcm2835-v4l2`.
+8. *OPTIONAL:* The onboard Raspberry Pi camera can be made available as V4L2 device by loading a kernel module: `sudo modprobe bcm2835-v4l2`.
 Check [this thread](https://www.raspberrypi.org/forums/viewtopic.php?t=108038) to add it on boot.
 If you're using USB Webcam this is not necessary, so just carry on to the next step.

 9. Set up the deployment folder:
   ```